ayshaax/reproducible_research/README.md

 ### 9. Merge the final commits to main

+The `dev` branch of your GitHub repository should have updated after the push, check that all the files have been updated correctly.

+- Go to the **Contribute** tab in the home page of your `dev` branch, and then click on **Open pull request**.

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/open_pull_request.png" width="500" height="170">
 </p>

+- As **base** select the `main` branch of your own repository, and check the message says "**Able to merge**".
+Click on **Create pull request**.

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/create_pull_request.png" width="600" height="400">
 </p>

+- After a successful merge, you should see the following message:

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/pull_request_success.png" width="520" height="80">
 </p>

+You can now delete the `dev` branch if you do not wish to continue working on it later.

+Congratulations!
+Your repository with a reproducible analysis of logistic growth data is complete.
+You could add some final comments to the README.md file for any future users who come across your repo.

+- To make your repo public, go to the **Settings** tab and scroll down to the **Danger Zone**.

+- Click on **Change visibility** and then **Change to public**.
+Now your repository will be accessible online.